-If you use CMMS/EAM software to track maintenance functions, work orders can help you maintain detailed records.
-A work order is used to formally request maintenance work that needs to be performed as well as communicate important information about the task to others who are involved.
+If you use computerized maintenance management software (CMMS) or enterprise asset management (EAM) software to track maintenance functions, work orders can help you maintain detailed records.
+CMMS software work orders are used to formally request maintenance work that needs to be performed.
+Work orders also allow maintenance teams to share important information about the task with one another.

-Assigning type to work orders can help you track the type of labor performed, determine work priorities, and assign a critical rating to each piece of equipment.
+Assigning type to work orders can help you track the type of labor performed, determine work priorities and assign a critical rating to each piece of equipment.
 Gathering and analyzing data about work order type enables you to determine whether it’s best replace or repair a piece of equipment.
 For example, if a maintenance manager looks back on work orders and finds that a number of unexpected repairs have been performed on a particular asset, he or she may determine that it would be best to replace it.
-Below are the main types of work orders used in a web CMMS.
+Below are the main types of work orders used in CMMS software.

 General Work Order